lookout-hero-logo

 I'm considering two new file types to manage progress and feedback:

 Touchstone files would be for non-designer feedback, such as stakeholder reviews.
 Comments can be retained, tracked, and archived without cluttering up design files.
-Shared libraries should NOT be connected to this file, so older layouts are not affected by component updates.
+This file should not be connected to shared libraries, so old artifacts are not overwritten by updates.

 Milestones would function similarly to touchstones but serve as the master deliverables.
 They would provide a record of final designs and theoretically align to production releases with version numbers.